Walter Bobbie: Director

-Artistic director
+Artistic Director

-Bobbie was the artistic director of the New York City Center Encores! concert series in 1995 and 1996, and also directed the staged concerts of Fiorello!
+Bobbie was Artistic Director of the New York City Center Encores! concert series in 1995 and 1996, and also directed the staged concerts of Fiorello!
 (1994), Tenderloin (2000), and Golden Boy (2002).
 For Du Barry Was a Lady (1996) he co-adapted the book.
 He directed the 2008 production of No, No, Nanette.
 He appeared in Face the Music in 2007 with The New York Times reviewer writing: "A last, affectionate word for Mr. Bobbie, whose career took off in another direction when his staging of 'Chicago' for the Encores! series became a Broadway smash.
 As the harried Hal Reisman...he breathes fresh comic life into even some of the hoariest routines."